ddanieltan/introduction_to_datascience_sg/chapters/0_about/about_this_book.md

 ```
 pip install -r requirements.txt
 ```
-Finally, you can start a `jupyter lab` or `jupyter notebook` to begin using this book.
+Finally, you can start a `jupyter lab` or `jupyter notebook` session to begin using this book.

 ## License
 The contents of this book are licensed for free consumption under the following license: